Persistent Systems releases Azure Data Center Migration Solution

-Continue reading for more details about the solution or download it from our GitHub repository.
+Continue reading for more details about the solution from our GitHub repository.

 The Azure Data Center Migration Solution focuses on IaaS deployments and creates what is essential for Virtual Machine migration.
 These include dependencies such as affinity groups, networks, cloud services and storage accounts.

 It can discover the resources from the source subscription and provide a metadata file of the discovered resources in JSON format.
 It can also recreate the resources in the destination subscription from an exported metadata file.